atharv-arya/Melanoma-Detection/README.md

 Note:
 1. Tuning learning rate and epochs may improve results.
-2. To run the project, you'll need a kaggle.json file (downloadable from Kaggle).
+2. To run the project, you'll need to convert the second cell to a code cell instead of a markdown and will need to upload a kaggle.json file that can be downloaded from Kaggle.